berenddeboer/gtag/README.md

 ## Telling Google Analytics about a new page view

-Single App Frameworks won't automatically send an update to Google Analytics when they are using fragment routing.
+Single App Frameworks won't automatically send an update to Google Analytics.
 There might also be other cases which the Google Analytics framework does not detect.
 By calling `GTag.pageView` you can tell Google Analytics exactly when your page is changed.

 In your `update` send the new page to Google Analytics when you receive the `ChangedUrl` message for example: